Project Structure

 Section titled “How They Connect”- You define collections in

-shared/ - The backend reads them to generate Drizzle schemas and mount REST routes
+config/collections/ - The backend reads them to generate Drizzle schemas and mount REST routes

 - The frontend reads them (via Vite plugin) to render tables, forms, and navigation